• Our Mission

 Past President

-Dr. Suzanne Macey (she/her) is the manager of the Network of Conservation Educators and Practitioners (NCEP) and a Biodiversity Scientist at the Center for Biodiversity and Conservation (CBC) at the AMNH.
+Dr. Suzanne Macey (she/her) is the Assistant Director for Capacity Development at the Center for Biodiversity and Conservation (CBC) at the AMNH.
 Suzanne's biological research focuses on the ecology and conservation of turtle species.
 Suzanne is Adjunct Faculty at Columbia University and mentors students with individual research projects.
 Suzanne was the WINS President from 2019-2021, and prior to then, Suzanne served as WINS Vice President and Chair of the Mentoring Subcommittee.

 Dr. Eleanor Sterling